 The first step is to find the microphone on your Mac.
 While this step sounds easy enough, it can be challenging due to the component’s tiny size.

-Mac microphones are actually built into the computer, so they’re not easy to distinguish.
+Mac microphones are actually built into the computer, so they are not easy to distinguish.
 To add to the confusion, the exact placement may be different depending on the year of your model.

 The microphone isn’t at the top near your camera, although that might be the first place you think to look.
-Rather, you’ll find it in the bottom casing of your laptop.
+Rather, you will find it in the bottom casing of your laptop.

-If you’re using a 2019 or 2020 Mac, then the microphone is built into the bottom portion of the left speaker.
-If yours is newer, then the microphone will be on the same side but at the top, not the bottom.
+If you are using a 2023 or 2024 Mac, then the microphone is built into the bottom portion of the left speaker.
+If your Mac computer is modern model, then the microphone will be on the same side but at the top, not the bottom.

 Accessing the Microphone Settings